front-end-intermediate/2-react-Intro/readme.md

 export default App;
 ```

-You cannot have HTML in JavaScript as shown above.
-The portion that looks like HTML is in fact [JSX](https://reactjs.org/docs/introducing-jsx.html) and is transformed in regular JavaScript under the hood:
+You cannot use HTML in JavaScript as shown above.
+The portion that looks like HTML is [JSX](https://react.dev/learn/writing-markup-with-jsx) and is transformed into regular JavaScript:

 ```js
 import React from "react";